Skip to main content

 One of the most important aspects of managing direct reports is giving constructive feedback.
 Regular feedback helps employees understand what they’re doing well and where they can improve.
 Formal performance evaluations should also be conducted regularly to assess progress.

-• Action Tip: Provide timely, specific feedback to your direct reports and set up regular performance reviews to track their development and achievements.
+• Action Tip: Pay attention, provide timely, specific feedback to your direct reports and set up regular performance reviews to track their development and achievements.

 3. Supporting Career Development